farhad-dalirani/ROS_Basler_Camera_Stereo_High_Frame_Rate/README.md

 8- Then go to ROS Pylon package on your catkin workstation, and delete `launch` and `config` files, and replace them with `launch` and `config` files that are available in this repository.

-9- Then, you can use one of cameras by
+9- You can use one of cameras by
 ```
 roslaunch pylon_camera pylon_camera_node.launch
 ```

-10- Then, you can use two of cameras by
+10- You can use two of cameras by
 ```
 roslaunch pylon_camera pylon_camera_node_2RGB.launch
 ```